RoshandaNixon/terraform-aws-ec2-webserver/README.md

    - Tie the EIP to the Private IP.
    - Reference the IGW resource (not id) [required]
    - Note: AWS EIP relies on the deployment of the IGW.
 You will be unable to assign EIP to a device that doesn't have an IGW.
-9. **Assign an Elastic IP (Public IP) to the Network Interface Created in Step 8:**
-   - Provide a name for the resource.
-   - Specify the VPC and associate EIP with the Network Interface.
-   - Tie the EIP to the Private IP.
-   - Reference the IGW resource (not id) [required]
-   - Note: AWS EIP relies on the deployment of the IGW.
-You will be unable to assign EIP to a device that doesn't have an IGW.
-9. **Assign an Elastic IP (Public IP) to the Network Interface Created in Step 8:**
-   - Provide a name for the resource.
-   - Specify the VPC and associate EIP with the Network Interface.
-   - Tie the EIP to the Private IP.
-   - Reference the IGW resource (not id) [required]
-   - Note: AWS EIP relies on the deployment of the IGW.
-You will be unable to assign EIP to a device that doesn't have an IGW.

 10. **Create an Ubuntu EC2 Instance and Install Apache2:**
    - Provide a name for the resource.
    - Enter the Ubuntu ami (or your desired image) - you must retrieve this from the AWS Console.